25 May Why Pilates for Tennis

-Rhonda, a senior Pilates instructor at Flex, has been playing tennis her whole life, but she took it up again more seriously after having children eight years ago.
+Rhonda, formerly a Senior Pilates Instructor at Flex, has been playing tennis her whole life, but she took it up again more seriously eight years after having children.
 She noticed that she approached her movement and her shots differently when using her Pilates knowledge, seeing an improvement in flexibility and range of motion, her speed to shots and her endurance.
-And the following applies to any racquet sports, as well as rotational sports like golf.
+And the following applies to any racquet sports, as well as rotational sports like golf!

 I started doing Pilates after the birth of my first son and realised very quickly how my body not only looked better, but more importantly felt better.
 Pilates has definitely improved my tennis game as I am able to recruit my core and surrounding muscles, giving me a better game and fewer injuries.

 How does Pilates benefit your game?